aksio-app/docs/adrs/ADR-004-database-architecture.md

-# ADR-004: Database Architecture - PostgreSQL with Apache AGE on GCP
+# ADR-004: Database Architecture - PostgreSQL with ltree on GCP

 > **Technical Note**: Performance benchmarks, cost estimates, and technical specifications in this document are rough approximations based on vendor documentation and community benchmarks as of August 2025.
 Numbers like "80% relational, 20% graph queries" are illustrative estimates, not measured metrics.
 Actual performance, costs, and query patterns will vary based on implementation, data volume, and usage patterns.
-The decision to use PostgreSQL with AGE is primarily driven by operational simplicity and unified data management, not marginal performance differences.
+The decision to use PostgreSQL with ltree is primarily driven by operational simplicity and unified data management, not marginal performance differences.

 ## Status
 - 2025-08-14 - Draft
 - 2025-08-14 - **Accepted**
+- 2025-08-14 - **Revised** - Changed from Apache AGE to ltree extension

 ## Context